 - Release Date: July 10, 2008

 A spin-off of the cult Steambot Chronicles RPG, this game swaps exploration for arena-based mech-on-mech action.
 You’re not just battling—you’re customizing parts, balancing weight, and tweaking builds to match your fighting style.
+Combined with the game’s offbeat humor and personality-filled design, it’s a mech brawler that stands out from the crowd.
 It’s a quirky blend of tactical tinkering and real-time combat that feels unlike anything else on the system.

 Hajime no Ippo Portable: Victorious Spirits